false

 9. Do good

-By demonstrating your restaurant brand values on social channels, you can foster community and loyalty through transparency and goodwill.
+By demonstrating your restaurant brand values on social channels (for example, showing donation checks from roundup donations at checkout), you can foster community and loyalty through transparency and goodwill.

 10. Leverage influencers

-Nearly half of Gen Z has made a purchase based on a recommendation from a social media influencer because they trust their opinion.
-And it doesn’t have to be a celebrity.
-You can leverage micro-influencers with strong engagement in your restaurant community to help drive sales, followers, and general awareness via co-branded posts.
+And it doesn’t have to be someone expensive with a huge following.
+You can leverage micro-influencers (who may be able to interact more personally with your ideal guests) with strong engagement in your restaurant community to help drive sales, followers, and general awareness via co-branded posts.

 When it comes to marketing to Gen Z and Millennials on social media, restaurants need to be highly intentional and authentic.
 Anything less and you risk missing out on an increasingly valuable segment of your target market.

-By taking these steps, you can boost brand awareness, grow your following, drive orders, give regulars an easy way to advocate for your business and set your brand apart from the competition.
+Taking this cross-channel approach will not only boost brand awareness but also grow your following, drive orders, give regulars an easy way to advocate for your business, and set your brand apart from the competition.

 Need a restaurant marketing platform to support your guest acquisition and retention goals?
 Check out Engage and request a demo today.